SkyTrak vs Mevo+

-At this year's 2020 PGA Merchandise show, FlightScope announced their new personal launch monitor - the Mevo+.
+At last year's PGA Merchandise show (2020), FlightScope announced their new personal launch monitor - the Mevo+.
 FlightScope generated a fair amount of hype over the unit in the week leading up to the show and it seems to have delivered.
-Already the Mevo+ has received a lot of high remarks and positive feedback since it's debut.
+Already the Mevo+ has received a lot of high praise and positive feedback since it's debut.
 Due to it's features, data points, and most importantly price, FlightScope's Mevo+ stands to be a direct competitor with SkyTrak.
 As such, there has been a lot of questions about how Mevo+ stacks up to SkyTrak.
 The team at Rain or Shine Golf had the pleasure of attending the event and getting a first glimpse into the Mevo+ launch monitor.
 In this article, we'll walk you through how these two launch monitors compare.

 Photometric camera technology that calculates your shot using high-speed images of your ball at impact.

 3D doppler radar that tracks ball flight and club metrics.

 FlightScope has stuck with their signature 3D doppler radar technology for the Mevo Plus - the same technology that is used in all of FlightScope's launch monitors .
 This is a huge plus considering their premium tier launch monitor, the X3, costs about 8 times more than the Mevo+.
 The X3 does combine doppler radar with photometric technology for additional accuracy and data metrics.
 Nonetheless, the fact that you can now get this same, or extremely close, technology at an affordable price is a huge win for amateurs.